 Upload photos, as long as the images are your own or are specifically indicated as being licensed for sharing.

-Include a picture of the whole plant, flowers (if present), fruit (if present), bark (if a tree), and leaves.
+Include a picture of the whole plant, flowers (if present), fruit (if present), bark (if a tree), and leaves, and the arrangement of the leaves.
 Take photos of the undersides of the leaves / shoots as well as the upper sides.
 Close-up macros showing the presence or absence of hairs on the leaf or shoot can also be important.

 Include something to indicate the size of the plant, leaves or fruits.

 In your description, include the location of the plant, what time of year the photo was taken or when it flowers.